mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 </iframe>

 Rooftop solar data takes a bit of work to get.
-It is 30 minute granularity.
-So do not forget to upsample it.
+It is 30 minute granularity, so do not forget to upsample it.
 If you append it to large-scale generation data without upsampling, you will have 0 for 5 out of every 6 intervals.

 You should filter out `REGIONID`s which do not end in `1`, as described [earlier](#region-id).

-There are also overlapping rows because data comes from several different estimation methods, in column `TYPE`: `DAILY`, `MEASUREMENT`, `SATELLITE`. `SATELLITE` is the most accurate, so take that if it is available. `MEASUREMENT` is the next most accurate.
+There are also overlapping rows because data comes from several different estimation methods.
+In the `TYPE` column the possible values are `DAILY`, `MEASUREMENT`, `SATELLITE`. `SATELLITE` is the most accurate, so take that if it is available. `MEASUREMENT` is the next most accurate.
 Luckily this is reverse alphabetical order.
 `QI` is a quality indicator.
 I am unsure, but I think you should take the best `TYPE`, and then break ties by taking the highest `QI`.